charmed-kubernetes/kubernetes-docs/pages/k8s/gatekeeper.md

 ## Configuration

 Not much needs to be configured when running OPA gatekeeper.
-All configurations available are related to optimizing the auditting:
+All configurations available are related to optimising the auditting:
 ```yaml
 audit-chunk-size:
   default: 500